 One woman listened sympathetically, and then told me that Romans 8:28 meant that God would put my marriage back together again.
 She couldn't conceive that the "good" God was working for was to make me more like Christ, and that didn't necessarily come with a fairy-tale ending.
-Another implied that I was giving way to negative thinking and outlined what I needed to do to win the battle of my mind.
-The hearts of both were in the right place, and I loved them for their intent, but it wasn't at all helpful.
-I didn't need to be offered false promises that were a distortion of God's Word.
-I didn't need to feel blamed for my mental health crumbling under the strain, and feel like it was being attributed to some lack of discipline or sin on my part.
-The reality was, I was walking with God more closely than I ever had before, and I believed that the "good" Romans 8:28 promised could only be defined my God, not dictated human desires.
-I was clinging to that verse, but trusting God for what it would look like.
+Another implied that I was giving way to negative thinking and outlined what I needed to do to win the battle of my

-I equally distrusted those who were willing to rewrite the Bible so that I wouldn't be hurt, and 9. those who applied it rigidly and legalistically, without compassion.
+9. I equally distrusted those who were willing to rewrite the Bible so that I wouldn't be hurt, and those who applied it rigidly and legalistically, without compassion.